rust-basel/rust-basel.github.io/README.md

 This way, I have all resources for a post in one place.
 It can include images, videos, and other files.

-Each post is associated with an image, that is displayed on the blog's main page and on the posts detail page.
+Each post is associated with an image displayed on the blog's main page and on the post's detail page.
 If you do not provide an image under `extra.image`, a default image is used instead.

 - **date**: the date of the blog posts, e.g. `2020-06-11`.